-During the years ended December 31, 2018 and 2016, we acquired businesses which were accounted for as purchases of businesses under the acquisition method.
+During the years ended December 31, 2019 and 2018, we acquired businesses which were accounted for as purchases of businesses under the acquisition method, or GAAP.
+We had no business acquisitions during the year ended December 31, 2017.
 The fair value of purchase consideration has been allocated to tangible and identifiable intangible assets acquired and liabilities assumed, based on their respective fair values on the acquisition date, with the remaining amount recorded to goodwill.
 Acquired goodwill represents the premium we paid over the fair value of the net tangible and intangible assets acquired.
 We paid a premium in each of these transactions for a number of reasons, including expected operational synergies, the assembled workforces, and the future development initiatives of the assembled workforces.
-The results of each of these acquisitions have not been presented as the financial statements beginning on the respective acquisition dates.
+The results of each of these acquired businesses have been included in the consolidated financial statements beginning on the respective acquisition dates.
 Pro-forma results of operations for these acquisitions have not been presented as the financial impact to our consolidated financial statements, both individually and in aggregate, would not be materially different from historical results.
-For both the years ended December 31, 2018 and December 31, 2016 acquisition-related costs which were expensed as incurred, were not material and are included in general and administrative expenses on our consolidated statements of operations.
+For the years ended December 31, 2019 and 2018, acquisition-related costs which were expensed as incurred, were \$2 million and not material, respectively, and are included in general and administrative expenses on our consolidated statements of operations.